Turkish lira crashes to record low on worries over economy, U.S. row

 “First of all, confidence needs to be regained.
 It is obvious how it will be done: since the final decision-maker of all policies in the new regime is the president, the responsibility of regaining confidence is on his shoulders.”

-Erdogan is due to give a speech in the eastern town of Bayburt at 1100 GMT.

-The lira was at 5.93 against the dollar at 0954, GMT, down nearly 7 percent.
+The lira was at 6.04 against the dollar at 1213, GMT, down more than eight percent.
 It briefly fell as much as 14.6 percent — its biggest one-day drop since early 2001 — before paring losses.
 Shares of European lenders also dropped, hit by concern about their Turkish exposure.

+Turkey’s sovereign dollar-denominated bonds tumbled with many issues trading at record lows.
+Hard currency debt issued by Turkish banks suffered similar falls.

+Meanwhile the cost of insuring exposure to Turkey’s sovereign debt through five year credit defaults swaps has spiralled to the highest level since March 2009, topping levels seen for serial defaulter Greece, which has three bailouts in the last decade.

 The currency has fallen more than 35 percent this year after losing nearly a quarter of its value in 2017.
 This week alone, it has lost about 15 percent.
 Such relentless depreciation drives up the cost of imported goods from fuel to food for ordinary Turks.